Master of Music (MMus) Degree in the field of String Quartet Performance

 Upon completing the MMus degree, students will be able to:

-- Demonstrate technical and musical competence in performance, composition, or historical scholarship at a professional level.
+1. Demonstrate technical and musical competence in performance, composition, or historical scholarship at a professional level.

-- Develop advanced analytical skills in music theory and a deep understanding of how those skills inform music performance.
+2. Develop advanced analytical skills in music theory and a deep understanding of how those skills inform music performance.

-- Demonstrate a thorough understanding of the relationship between music history and music performance.
+3. Demonstrate a thorough understanding of the relationship between music history and music performance.

-- Develop career development skills that complement their professional-level performance skills.
+4. Develop career development skills that complement their professional-level performance skills.

 Requirements for the MMus Degree

-- A minimum of 30 credit hours of graduate-level study (coursework at the 500-level or above).
+• A minimum of 30 credit hours of graduate-level study (graduate semester credit hours, coursework at the 500-level or above).

-- A minimum of 24 credit hours must be taken at Rice University.
+• A minimum of 24 graduate semester credit hours must be taken at Rice University.

-- A minimum residency enrollment of one fall or spring semester of full-time graduate study at Rice University.
+• A minimum residency enrollment of one fall or spring semester of full-time graduate study at Rice University.

-- A minimum GPA of 2.67 in required coursework.
+• A minimum overall GPA of 2.67 or higher in all Rice coursework.

 Students completing the MMus degree in all fields of study must participate in core music, applied music, and other required music courses as well as in chamber music and large ensembles, plus electives.
 They are entitled to one hour of private lessons each week of each semester they are enrolled as an MMus degree candidate; private or group lessons beyond this may result in additional fees.

 The courses listed below satisfy the requirements for this degree program.
 In certain instances, courses not on this official list may be substituted upon approval of the program's academic advisor, or where applicable, the department or program's Director of Graduate Studies.
-(Course substitutions must be formally applied and entered into Degree Works by the department or program's Official Certifier.)
+Course substitutions must be formally applied and entered into Degree Works by the department or program's Official Certifier.
+Additionally, these must be approved by the Office of Graduate and Postdoctoral Studies.
 Students and their academic advisors should identify and clearly document the courses to be taken.

 Summary

-Total Credit Hours Required for the MMus Degree in the field of String Quartet Performance | 45 |
+Total Credit Hours Required for the MMus Degree in the field of String Quartet Performance45

 Degree Requirements